-Matthew Kahn is an Associate Editor at Lawfare and a Research Assistant in Governance Studies focusing on national security law at the Brookings Institution.
+Matthew Kahn is an associate editor at Lawfare and a research assistant in Governance Studies focusing on national security law at the Brookings Institution.
 Previously, he was a research assistant at the Center on Privacy and Technology at Georgetown Law and a research intern at the Network Science Initiative at the National Journal.
-He received a bachelor's degree in Government from Georgetown University in 2017.
+He holds a bachelor's degree in government from Georgetown University.

 Subscribe to this Lawfare contributor via RSS.

-On Sunday, Military Commissions Chief Prosecutor Brig.
-Gen. Mark Martins released a statement about the al-Iraqi case.
+Military Commissions Chief Prosecutor Brig.
+Gen. Mark Martins released a statement on October 14.

 Brig.
 Gen. John Baker, the chief defense counsel for the military commissions, disbanded the defense team in U.S. v.
 Nashiri.